kuaikai/kuaikai/README.md

 * `acarbroker`: Web app for receiving user submissions and evaluating them in pure simulation and, then, hardware-in-the-loop simulation.

+* `cars`: source code for support of specific car models.

 * `doc`: sources for the user guide, developer guide, references, implementation details about hardware-in-the-loop simulation, racetrack layout, etc.  The documentation is written using [reStructuredText](